src-d/blog/content/post/docker_coreos_gpu_deep_learning.md

 than 0 (it always is) and the team uses native extensions (it does).

 There is a modern, reliable way to solve the reproducibility problem: use containers, Luke.
-We can run something Spartan like [CoreOS](https://coreos.com/) as the host OS and give researchers access to containers with their beloved Ubuntu.
+We can run something Spartan like [Container Linux by CoreOS](https://coreos.com/) as the host OS and give researchers access to containers with their beloved Ubuntu.
 The containers are not persistent, and there is no need in messing with `virtualenv` at all - instead, everybody can safely torture the OS in the container